 FROM THE PASTORS DESK

-In Christ’s love,
+In Christ’s love and laughter,